Vasyl Stefanyk Precarpathian National University: Institutes and faculties

-The Scientific Library
+The scientific library

 The Scientific Library of Vasyl Stefanyk Precarpathian National University was founded in 1944.
 In 2000, the library received the status of the scientific institution.
 It has a substantial and unique informational fund (more than 600000 books in Ukrainian, Russian, Polish, English, French, German, Chinese, Czech, Spanish and other languages, 20000 musical publications, 50000 periodicals, authors’ abstracts, dissertations and graduation projects), an integrated electronic catalogue, electronic database.

 The library consists of five departments: